Sarkastherin/multi-step-register/README.md

 ## Feedback

-If you have any feedback, please reach out to us at kathejudith@gmail.com
+If you have any feedback, please reach out to me kathejudith@gmail.com
 ## Contact

 - GitHub [@sarkastherin](https://{github.com/sarkastherin})